-At St Edward's Catholic Academy we recognise that every child is a competent learner who can be resilient, capable, confident and self assured.
+At St Edward's Catholic Academy we recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
 We recognise that children develop in individual ways, at varying rates.
 Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration/ sharing assemblies and rewards, to encourage children to develop a positive attitude to learning.
+We also recongise that each child is made in the image and likeness of God, therefore we support children to continue to grow in the image of Christ.